GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 User-level metrics are calculated based on user-scoped dimensions.

-GA4 introduces several changes which affect how the user data are calculated, compared to Universal Analytics:
+Google Analytics 4 (GA4) introduces several changes which affect how the user data are calculated, compared to Universal Analytics:

 1. Shift from Total Users to Active Users